nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.2.5 Finding Students by Name: `find`

+Find students based on their name.
+Can choose to find student based on their first name, last name or full name If the name does not match entirely, the student will not be shown.
+Refer to the examples below for a better understanding

+Format: `find <NAME>`

+Example Scenario:

+Student Name: Roy Lee
+* "find Roy" works
+* "find Lee" works
+* "find Roy Lee" works
+* "find Ro" does not work
+* "find Le" does not work
+* "find Roy L" does not work
 ### 2.2.6 Assigning risk status to student (to be implemented)

 Tags a student with a risk level based on their current mental health status, categorizing them as high, medium, low tag_student <index> <RISK_LEVEL>